alida-laney/justalida/_poems/pride-full.md

 Instead,
 I owned my survivorship on the internet,
-I sent an email to my therapist, and
+I sent an email to my therapist,
-I got in bed.
+And I got in bed.

 The last time these memories hit,
 They were maggots.